Vocal music: European classical vocal music

 traditional Indian music, and scat singing of jazz.

 Jazz and popular music

-Hip hop music has a very distinct form of vocal percussion known as beatboxing.
+Hip-hop has a very distinct form of vocal percussion known as beatboxing.
 It involves creating beats, rhythms, and scratching.

 The singer of the Icelandic group Sigur Rós, Jón Þór Birgisson, often uses vocals without words, as does Icelandic singer/songwriter, Björk.
 Her album Medúlla is composed entirely of processed and acoustic vocal music, including beatboxing, choral arrangements, and throat singing.

 Singer Bobby McFerrin has recorded a number of albums using only his voice and body, sometimes consisting of a texted melody supported by untexted vocalizations.

 Vocal music with lyrics

 Songs

 See :Category:Song forms for short forms of music with words that are sung.

 Extended techniques that involve lyrics

 The Second Viennese School, especially Alban Berg and Arnold Schoenberg, pioneered a technique called Sprechstimme in which singers are half-talk, half-sing, and only approximate pitches.